Swords and Symbols

 Elsa, the heroine, is falsely accused by some guy named Telramund of having killed her brother, the heir to the duchy of Brabant, and needs a hero who will fight Telramund for her in a life-and-death sword fight.
 God, as those imbeciles believed, would let the right guy win.

 swan.
-Here we go again, except that in this
+Yes, a swan.
+Here we go again, except that in this case

 Anyway, Lohengrin is supposed to fight Telramund with his sword in a winner-takes-it-all (the life of the opponent, young Elsa, and the duchy of Brabant) battle.
 Since the actors did not wear swords or other fighting gear, I wondered how the big fight (lovingly orchestrated by Wagner) was supposed to take place.

 it turned out, the contestants had a kind of presidential TV duel instead of a sword fight.